Okawuma/IAC-VPC/README.md

 # Using Terraform to stand up a basic 3 Tier AWS Virtual Private Cloud (VPC).
 ## Project objectives:
-+ Terraform to define the VPC and its components.
++ infrastructure as code: use of terraform to define the VPC and its components.
 This ensures repeatability and version control.
++ High Availability: The VPC is designed to be highly available across multiple Availability Zones.
++ CI/CD Integration: The infrastructure is integrate with CI/CD pipelines, i will use Jenkins.
++
 ### Steps taken:
 ### create the vpc main.tf file and the varaibles.tf side by side
 ### Inside the main.tf file, create the following resources: